 Why is this the best yule log cake recipe?

 Well, I think it's this one.
 Why?
 Because it's easy and delicious.
 I’m a big fan of boxed cake mixes because they're cheap, easy and now you can buy them organic.

-However, I really recommend making your own chocolate frosting if you have time.
+I do recommend making your own chocolate frosting if you have time.